AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 Opera:

-Download the latest release, unzip it and in opera://extensions click on "Load unpacked" and select the unzipped folder.
+Download the latest release, unzip it and in opera://extensions enable Developer Mode in the top right corner and then click on "Load unpacked" and select the unzipped folder.

 Brave: